-GoPro has been a handy device for Stuntmen, adventurers, influencers, artists, photographers; every one of them has a different way of using a GoPro.
-When recording GoPro videos, since it is an action camera a lot of things can go wrong.
+GoPro has been a handy device for Stuntmen, adventurers, influencers, artists, and photographers; every one of them has a different way of using a GoPro.
+When recording GoPro videos, since it is an action camera, a lot of things can go wrong.

 This is the reason why a feature called SOS has been introduced on GoPro cameras.
 Damage or corruption while recording can be a mishap, it can ruin your perfect moment.

 So if you are one of those frustrated users who has encountered your GoPro video being corrupted or inaccessible, this article is for you.

 GoPro videos get corrupted either while recording or after recording the videos.
 Here are the possible causes of why your GoPro video might be corrupted.
 If you are you encounter your GoPro files not opening, this could be the following reasons.